Revolutionize your online store:

 All headless commerce solutions must, by definition, have an API (like GraphQL).
 These enable interaction between devices, applications, and data, and lets them communicate with your site’s backend.

 For merchants, that basically means you can unlock seamless interactions with other platforms.
-You can add your brand to different devices to reach more customers and opportunities quickly.
+You can add your brand to different devices to quickly reach more customers and opportunities.
 This integration will not take forever to be completed either.
 Your developers could complete it within hours, massively improving your time to market.

 This also lets you integrate your existing systems to build digital experiences, all in your favorite programming language.
-You can bring over systems from ERP and PIM to IMS.
+You can bring over systems from product information management, enterprise resource planning, and inventory management.

 Ecommerce is more popular than ever, and it’s still growing.
 There are new trends, products, and technologies seemingly every week.
 That means you need to scale quickly to remain in the competition.